rahulshc/wTools/doc/ArrayFamily.md

   - `number` corresponds to the number of appended elements.
   - `index | appended element` means that the corresponding function currently returns `index`, but should return `appended element`.

+### Example

+  The table rows and columns correspond to naming patterns, and by combining them we get the full function names.
+If we take the cell of the row `Array` and the column `edOnce`, it corresponds to the function `arrayAppendedArrayOnce`.
+  The values inside the cells are the outputs of these functions, in our case `number`.
+  Therefore `arrayAppendedArrayOnce` returns the number of appended elements.

 ## Methods of arrayRemove